user4815162342/stew-cli/manual.md

     this command to clear that cache on the current project, in cases where an external process might have changed some of the property files.
 In single-command mode, the cache only lasts the lifetime of the command.

+### REPL Command:

+This command is only available in single-command mode, and is useful for setting up some options for the REPL environment with some additional options.

+-    `repl [project [boolean]]`: If a project is specified, the repl will automatically open up that project instead of the one specified in settings.
+If the boolean value is specified as true, then the repl will open up in private mode.
+In private mode, the global settings will not be saved, which means projects opened in the repl will not be remembered.
+This is useful for using stew with sensitive documents.

 ### Stew Project Commands: